How to Use LandingCube's 2-Step URL Builder Feature

-All regular URLs and 2-Step URLs on LandingCube pages work as deeplinks - meaning if someone clicks the link on mobile and has the Amazon shopping app installed, the link will open in the app (links from Messenger campaigns do not work as deeplinks at this time, however).
+All regular URLs and 2-Step URLs on LandingCube pages work as deeplinks - meaning if someone clicks the link on mobile and has the Amazon shopping app installed, the link will open in the app.

-This article will walk you through setup of each URL.
+This article will walk you through the setup of each URL.

-To reveal the URL builder, create or edit your landing page, navigate to "Integrations", and enable "Redirect URL".
+To reveal the URL builder, create or edit your landing page, navigate to "Publish", and look for "Claim Settings".

 Once enabled, you can choose your type of URL:

-- Normal URL (this is a free field, for you to input any url you like)
+- Any URL (this is a free field, for you to input any URL you like)